DAK404/OpenSUSE-Setup-Scripts/README.md

 These are for my configurations, therefore feel free to customize the list of items to be installed or changed.

+[ ATTENTION ]

+The use of `opi` has now been removed.
+The script to be automatable, and while using `opi` it downloads and installs latest updates from the Packman repository.
+Therefore, `opi` has been removed.
+It will add the Packman repository, but will not install anything else other than the codecs.

+Additionally, updates from Packman may contain issues (personally, I have faced many), therefore, the use of Packman is restricted to the installation of codecs.

 ## Prerequisites

 The script called `OpenSUSE_Installation.sh` requires a few extra items which can be downloaded from the web.